weaversa/cryptol-course/labs/Language/Basics.md

 ### Functional programming operators: `sum`, `map`, `iterate`, `foldl`

 Cryptol supports a few common idioms in functional programming.
-This section briefly touches upon four.
+This section briefly touches upon five of these.

-The `sum` operator takes a sequence of elements and sums them all up.
+The `sum` operator takes a sequence of elements and accumulates them.
 Similar to other operators, `sum` acts element-wise and as such accepts sequences of any type that arithmetic can be applied to.

 ```shell